Donald Trump Budget Slashes Medicare, Food Stamps, ‘Safety Net’ By $2 Trillion, But Boosts Military Spending

 Trump’s new budget will call for an immediate $130 billion cut from changes to prescription drug pricing under Medicare, according to the Journal report.

-The budget also calls for $292 billion worth of cuts coming from to changes in rules that will increase the difficulty in qualifying for low-income lifeline programs.
-Those programs include the Supplemental Nutrition Assistance Program, better known as “food stamps,” and Medicaid — the federally funded state-run program that provides free health coverage for families and individuals below a certain low income threshold, or with specific disabilities.
+The budget also calls for $292 billion worth of cuts coming from changes in rules that will increase the difficulty in qualifying for low-income lifeline programs.
+Those programs include the Supplemental Nutrition Assistance Program, better known as “food stamps,” and Medicaid — the federally funded state-run program that provides free health coverage for families and individuals below a certain low-income threshold, or with specific disabilities.

-The budget, however, contains an increase of 0.3 percent in military spending, hiking Pentagon expenditures to $740.5 billion for fiscal year 2021, according to an NBC News report.
+The budget, however, contains an increase of 0.3 percent in military spending, hiking Pentagon expenditures to $740.5 billion for the fiscal year 2021, according to an NBC News report.

 The budget also calls for a massive, 21 percent reduction in foreign aid spending.
 And despite the current coronavirus outbreak, as well as the threat of future deadly pandemics, Trump’s budget would cut funding for the Centers for Disease Control by nine percent, according to the Journal analysis.